 A spatial depiction of each city’s infrastructure trends following the start of the pandemic is shown in Figure 4.
-In Vancouver, 4% of the existing infrastructure was upgraded and 8% was newly installed since the start of 2020.
+In Vancouver, N(4%) of the existing infrastructure were upgraded and N was newly installed since the start of 2020.
 Calgary saw less than 1% of infrastructure upgraded, and instead had 23% of its current infrastructure newly installed since 2020.
 Finally, in Toronto 9% of current infrastructure was upgraded during this time and 24% was newly installed.

-A secondary analysis was conducted to identify the roads that experienced the most significant increase in infrastructure since the start of the pandemic.
+A secondary analysis was conducted to identify the type of roads that experienced the most significant increase in infrastructure since the start of the pandemic.
 Much of this increase stemmed from the introduction of cycling tracks on arterial roads.
 In contrast, less attention has been given to building protected facilities on collector roads, not only since the start of the pandemic, but throughout the entire study period.
 These results underscore the need for investments in infrastructure across all road types in order to foster a more inclusive and connected cycling network.